degzrobotics/DerinCommander/README.md

-# DiveCommander
+# DerinCommander

 ## A python library to send control commands to DerinPilot

-DiveCommander is a python library that allows you to send control commands to DerinPilot.
+DerinCommander is a python library that allows you to send control commands to DerinPilot.
 It is designed to be used with the [DerinPilot](https://github.com/degzrobotics/DerinPilot) project.

 ## Features